 Trim the sides of the corner triangles even with a ruler and rotary cutter.
 (Note: With an 8 3/4″ square cut along the diagonal, you shouldn’t have to trim as I did here.
 You’ll have extra fabric in the corners!
 I used a 7 1/2″ square.)

-Continue adding sashing strips to the rows, pressing your seams as you go.
+Continue adding sashing strips to the rows, pressing your seams.
 I pressed the seams open, which gave this quilt a crisp, clean look with sharp angles.

 Add a 3 1/2″ border to the left and right sides of your quilt.
 Trim off the excess.
 Add a 3 1/2″ border to the top and bottom of your quilt.
 Trim.
 Press the seams toward the border.